payne911/SR-ResCNN-Keras/README.md

 # SR-ResCNN
-A Keras implementation of a Super-Resolution Residual Convolutional Neural Network.
+A Keras implementation of a Super-Resolution Residual CNN.

 The goal is to obtain a network that successfully increases the resolution of an image by filling the gaps in a manner that outperforms the generic "bicubic" method.

 The model's architecture used in this project can be visualized [here](https://github.com/payne911/SR-ResCNN-Keras-/blob/master/CNN_graph.png).

-Hardware and time limitations prevent me from perfecting this project too much, but it has already reached a decent state. :)

 # Warning
 This is still a Work In Progress.

+Hardware and time limitations prevent me from perfecting this project too much, but it has already reached a decent state. :)

 # Demonstration
 Here is a simple image of the current progress made (trained with 14 images that were data-augmented):